Showing posts with label granddaugher. Show all posts

 The directions from Delaware Auto Court Airport to Ronald McDonald House are:

-We turn right north on Du Pont Road for .5 miles, to right on Harding for .8 miles, and to exit 4 RT-48 toward Penngrove.
+We turn right north on Du Pont Road for .5 miles, to the right on Harding for .8 miles, and to exit 4 RT-48 toward Penngrove.

-Turned at I-76 crossing over to New Jersey for 9.2 miles to South St .3 miles to South 38 Street .3 miles to East Chestnut Street south for .1 miles at 3940 Ronald McDonald House.
+Turned at I-76 crossing over to New Jersey for 9.2 miles to South St., 3 miles to South 38 Street, .3 miles to East Chestnut Street south for .1 miles at 3940 Ronald McDonald House.

 We load our luggage onto a cart, and we thank the pilot's wife for bringing us to the RMH.

-She brings my granddaughter's tray to the RMH the next day.
+She brings my Granddaughter's tray to the RMH the next day.

 In the RMH, we take the elevator to the second-floor room number 14.

-I feed my granddaughter a can of Pedi Sure, and we walk down the stairs to get some lunch.
+I feed my Granddaughter a can of Pedi Sure, and we walk down the stairs to get some lunch.

 My daughter ate pasta, and I ate an apple.